ersohnstyne/neverball-switchball-bundle-pack/Simulated Objects.md

 ![template-tower](img/examples/tower.jpg)

 ## Magnet transport
-Towers is impressive, but it must be placed only large intersections.
+Transport is impressive, but it must be placed only large intersections.

 To install transporters, you must place only straight and never use some edges.